-On the concert platform, the 2018/19 season saw him debut with the Swedish Radio Symphony Orchestra, Ensemble Resonanz, BBC Concert Orchestra, RTÉ Symphony Orchestra, RTÉ Concert Orchestra and the State Philharmonic of Kosice.
-This season he will also work with Orchestre Philharmonique de Luxembourg for the first time.
+On the concert platform, the 2018/19 season saw him debut with the Swedish Radio Symphony Orchestra, Ensemble Resonanz, BBC Concert Orchestra, RTÉ Symphony Orchestra, RTÉ Concert Orchestra and the Slovak State Philharmonic.
+Future plans include first appearances with the Luxembourg Philharmonic, Klangforum Wien, and with the New Japan Philharmonic.

 As Music Director of the award-winning company Shadwell Opera, he collaborates with the UK’s finest young singers and instrumentalists, bringing stagings of seminal twentieth-century and contemporary works to new audiences.
 His performances with Shadwell Opera have received consistent acclaim in the national and international press – among them works by Benjamin, Maxwell Davies, Turnage.
 Schoenberg and Stravinsky.
 This autumn, Shadwell Opera will tour with its orchestra to the Mariinsky Theatre, St. Petersburg, for the Russian premiere of Oliver Knussen Where the Wild Things Are.